 , gifted children are those "who excel, or have the potential to excel, beyond their age peers, in the regular school program, to the extent that they need and can benefit from programs for the gifted and talented."

-Beginning in third grade, all students take the computer-based MAP Test (Measures of Academic Progress
+Beginning in first grade, all students take the computer-based MAP Test (Measures of Academic Progress

-).
+) three times per year.
+Students in grades three through eight take the pencil-and-paper based MEA standardized test (Maine Educational Assessment).
 The results of these assessments also become part of the students' cumulative records and are referred to for identification.
 An important distinction between the MAP and the NECAP is that the MAP is a formative assessment administered three times per year which provides nearly immediate feedback on student performance.
-The NECAP is administered once per year and its results arrive months after the testing date.
-The MAP is a tool for teachers to better meet the instructional needs of their students while the NECAP's primary purpose is to rank schools and track their progress.
+The MEA is administered once per year and its results arrive months after the testing date.
+The MAP is a tool for teachers to better meet the instructional needs of their students while the MEA's primary purpose is to rank schools and track their progress.
 Those differences aside, the information from both assessments is useful in identifying Gifted students.

-Each spring a Gifted and Talented Committee consisting of RSU 1 teachers and administrators is convened and charged with the task of reviewing nominees for GT services after looking at their test scores and the comments and observations written about them by teachers and parents.
+Each spring a Gifted and Talented Committee consisting of RSU 1 teachers and administrators meets to review nominees for GT services after looking at their test scores and the comments and observations written about them by teachers and parents.
 All student names are removed from the information being analyzed in order to maintain the anonymity of each candidate and ensure the objectivity of the process.
 According to the state mandate, it is permissible for each school district to identify up to 5% of their student population for Gifted and Talented instruction.
 Additionally, schools are permitted to identify up to 5% in visual arts and music combined.

 Dismissal and Appeals Process

 If any stakeholder (parent, teacher, student, administrator) disagrees with the dismissal of a student from the GT program, she or he can make an appeal.
-The appeals process is initiated by sending a letter directly to Assistant Superintendent Judy Harvey stating the nature of your disagreement with the decision.
-Ms. Harvey and the GT staff will address the question(s) in the letter and will look for evidence of student work/achievement for all parties to analyze.
+The GT staff will address your question(s) and will look for evidence of student work/achievement for all parties to analyze.
 Depending on the results of the analysis, the student may or may not be re-admitted into the program.